Barbara Hemphill

-Barbara Hemphill (died 1858) was an Irish writer of novels.
+Barbara Hemphill (c.
+1775 - 5 May 1858) was an Irish writer of novels.

 Life

 Hemphill was the youngest child of the absentee clergyman, Patrick Hare, who was nominally responsible for the settlement of Golden, County Tipperary.
+Her brother, Charles, was a fellow and tutor at Trinity College Dublin.
 Hemphill initially published her novels without identifying herself after being encouraged by the antiquary Thomas Crofton Croker.